Gloryness/tassomai-automation/README.md

 - Start Automation!
 - At the end of the automation, it will provide stats such as if daily/bonus goal is complete, the time it took, amount of correct/incorrect answers and the total quizes complete.

-**NOTE: Credentials are only stored to `info.json` in AppData/Local/tassomai-automation to auto-fill them in each time you run the GUI.**
+**NOTE: Credentials are only stored to `info.lzma` in AppData/Local/tassomai-automation to auto-fill them in each time you run the GUI.**

 # Tip
 If you want... there are command line options that are available!